iFanatical/worldofwarcraft-addons/README.md

 # worldofwarcraft-addons
-Custom addons made by me for World of Warcraft.
+Custom UI tweaks made by me, with pieces of other addons built-in.